 Every nation has a dream, a code, a unifying myth, a tradition that evokes our origins, calls us to rise to our highest aspirations and live out our most cherished values.
 These myths, codes, symbols and heroes orient our ethics and inspire us to serve others.

-As we explored in the last chapter, the myth that currently governs life and commerce in our nation is different from Dr. King's dream - it is that of the rugged individualist (and usually white) who was destined for greatness.
+As we explored in the last chapter, the mythos of the eagle that currently governs life and commerce in our nation is different from Dr. King's dream - it is that of the rugged individualist (and usually white) who was destined for greatness.
 He overcame the odds, through wit, guile, creativity, determination, privilege (and usually more than is acknowledged), built an empire, made a name for himself and fulfilled is pre-ordained destiny.
 Elon Musk.
 Jack Nicklaus.
 Thomas Edison.
 Andrew Carnegie.
-Carl Icahn.
+Warren Buffett.
 Bill Gates.
 John Rockefeller.
-We praise men like these - the resource extractor, the champion, the inventor, the financier, the technology “disrupter”.
+We praise men like these - the resource extractor, the champion, the inventor, the investor, the technology “disrupter”.

-This myth is best represented by our national bird, the bald eagle, an individual bird of prey (vs. social / herd animal) who sweeps down from on high, hunts and retreats to its perch to savor the feast.
+The eagle is an individual bird of prey (vs. social / herd animal) who sweeps down from on high, hunts and retreats to its perch to savor the feast.
 Like the centralization of wealth in white families and our foreign policy, the eagle scavenges, hoards and retreats.
 Like the power and wealth of our nation, the bald eagle is predominantly dark on the bottom and white on top.

 “For my own part I wish the Bald Eagle had not been chosen the Representative of our Country.
 He is a Bird of bad moral Character.
 He does not get his Living honestly.
 You may have seen him perched on some dead Tree near the River, where, too lazy to fish for himself, he watches the Labour of the Fishing Hawk; and when that diligent Bird has at length taken a Fish, and is bearing it to his Nest for the Support of his Mate and young Ones, the Bald Eagle pursues him and takes it from him.